 - IMPACT Survey Report November 2012: summarizes how patrons use the public access technology provided by libraries in Idaho based on IMPACT Survey responses.

 - BTOP Update: Fall 2012

-- Map of libraries participating in BTOP project
+- Map of libraries that participated in BTOP project

-- List of libraries participating in BTOP project
+- List of libraries that participated in BTOP project

 - BTOP Public Service Announcements